andre-a-alves/qiskit-sample-test-answers/11ty/_src/questions/Question-04.md

 except Exception as e:
     print(f"Error: {e}")
 ```

+    Error: QuantumCircuit.measure() takes 3 positional arguments but 4 were given

 As you can see, answer D raises and error and cannot be run.